TravorLZH/LineCalc/README.md

 ## Installing

-Download it from GitHub.
-Then move it to the directory that you want to calculate lines.
-At last type the command to get surprise.
+Clone this repo.
+Then type `make install`.
+At last type the command in your project directory to get surprise.

-> ./lines
+> lines .